 Partnership Exchange Many advisors erroneously believe that Partnership interests may be exchanged.
 This is prohibited by federal tax law.
-Further, this can not be done by simply transferring the property right before the sale.
-This type of transaction involves a complex partnership tax provisions.
+Furthermore, this cannot be done by simply transferring the property right before the sale.
+This type of transaction involves complex partnership tax provisions.

 Foreign Owned Property Exchange Foreign Nationals that own property in the United States must comply with additional rules on withholding of tax at the source.